-- you will have knowlege of and can describe the night sky as seen from Earth, and the historical development of the heliocentric world view.
+- you have knowlege of and can describe the night sky as seen from Earth, and the historical development of the heliocentric world view.

-- you will be familiar with and can describe the solar system and the different classes of objects belonging to it, and understand models for how it and other planetary systems are formed.
+- you are familiar with and can describe the solar system and the different classes of objects belonging to it, and understand models for how it and other planetary systems are formed.

-- you will understand the sun and other stars, their formation and evolution.
+- you understand the sun and other stars, their formation and evolution.

-- you will have knowledge of the different types of galaxies and their physical properties.
+- you have knowledge of the different types of galaxies and their physical properties.

-- you will know and be able to describe the Big Bang model of the evolution of the Universe, and understand the arguments for dark matter and dark energy.
+- you know and can describe the Big Bang model of the evolution of the Universe, and understand the arguments for dark matter and dark energy.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.